wp-plugins/wp-scribe-box/readme.txt

 The label on the toolbar button is "Scribe Box".

+= I am using the shortcode but the parameters aren't working. =

+On the plugin settings page, go to the "Parameters" tab.
+There is a list of possible parameters there along with the default values.
+Make sure you are spelling the parameters correctly.

+The Parameters tab also contains sample shortcode and PHP code.

 == Screenshots ==

 1. Plugin settings page
 2. Sample output

 == Changelog ==

+= 0.1.7 =
+- option to show the output only to users who are not logged in
+- option to show full marketing text or only partial in the output
+- minor code optimizations
+- use 'affurl', 'url', 'link' or 'href' as the URL parameter name

 = 0.1.6 =
 - fix 2 for wp_kses